klattphysio/klattphysio.github.io/_pages/conditions.md

 An acute injury is usually due to a traumatic event, where it is very clear that tissue damage has occurred.
 If the injury is bad enough, ensure that you seek proper medical care (emergency room, or call an ambulance to get you there) before seeking help from a physiotherapist.
 Once we are focusing on our recovery, it can be helpful in the first few days to follow the BE CALM protocol.

-According to new research, we are overusing ice!
+According to the new research, we are overusing ice!
 [The BE CALM Protocol](http://becalmprotocol.info/the-be-calm-protocol) provides a research based update to how we use ice after an acute injury.

-We once followed to PRICE protocol after acute injury.
+We once followed the PRICE protocol after acute injury.
 * Protect
 * Rest
 * Ice